 Tortoise Acquisition Group (NYSE: SHLL) first attracted the wallets of Wall Street when they announced their intention to acquire EV company Hyliion.
 The hype started to die down as the SHLL merger is still another month away.
 However, today Tortoise Acquisition surged 15% on what seems to be no news.
 Bullish investors hold their finger over the buy button as they do not want to miss out on another explosive run.
 Whereas the bears are screaming a day trade pump and dump.
-Thus, today’s article will provide our readers with an explanation of why SHLL is up and whether we see value in an investment.
+Thus, today’s article will provide our readers with an explanation of why SHLL is up.

 Table of contents 1.
 Why did SHLL surge off no news?
 2. Does YIG see value in a SHLL investment?